-Poisson process' application to nodes' positions modeling in wireless environments was firstly done in [19] and then in [20].
+Poisson process' application to nodes' positions modeling in wireless environments was firstly done in [17] and then in [18].
 In [9] it was proved that if the node positions are modeled with Poisson point process, then parameters such as the spatial distribution of nodes, transmission characteristics and the propagation characteristics of the wireless link can be easily accounted for.
-Therefore, in this paper, the distribution of nodes is according to homogenous Poisson point process.
 The nodes are randomly and independently located.
-This is a reasonable model particularly in a network with random node placement such as the interworking multi-hop wireless networks.
+This is a reasonable model particularly in a network with random node placement such as the inter-working multi-hop wireless networks.
 Moreover the most popular choice for the modelling of the nodes' spatial distribution is the Poisson point process [3] [6] [7] [8] [9] [11].